HirokiHamaguchi/latexlint/README.md

 Please also refer to [sample/lint.pdf](https://github.com/hari64boli64/latexlint/blob/master/sample/lint.pdf) and [our Japanese article (日本語解説記事)](https://qiita.com/hari64/items/3f973625551fbce3a08a) if needed.

-You can easily select which rules to detect by the command `LaTeX Lint: Select Rule to Detect`.
+You can easily select which rules to detect by the command `LaTeX Lint: Select Rules to Detect`.

 ### LaTeX Lint: Enable/Disable LaTeX Lint